A computation of $THH_*(ku)$ using a gathered spectral sequence: Topological Hochschild homology of

 so that $p^{m - n -k} \geq 1$ must be an integer since $a - cp^{m - n}$ is also an integer.
 But there can be no integer in the open interval $(a - cp^{m-n} + 2p^{-n}, a - cp^{m-n} + p^{-h})$.

-Then $\alpha$ must be zero.
-The only extensions that are possible in terms of degree are the one we have written, and then we know they happen because we know the relations at the top of the $u$-towers. \end{proof}
+Therefore, $\alpha$ must be zero.
+For degree reasons, the only possible extensions are the ones that we claim.
+As we know the relations at the top of the $u$-towers, we know these extensions must happen. \end{proof}

 From the two previous results, we can give a presentation of $\THH_*(ku)$ as a $ku_*$-module. \begin{theorem} $\THH_*(ku)$ is a quotient of the $\Z_{(p)}[u]$-module